 It’s frustrating when you buy a premium product for your cat, but the little furball takes one look at it and walks away.
 An expensive water bowl is useless if your cat dislikes the design, but some products take a few days or even weeks to get accustomed to.
 When you buy a new spill-proof bowl, try to place it in the same spot as the old bowl but move the old model to another room.
 If you keep seeing your cat going to its old dish, you may have to try another model.

 Cats do not drink from their water bowls as much as we would like, but when they do, it’s nice to have a spill-proof bowl to reduce the mess.
 Of all our product reviews, our top pick is the Hepper NomNom.
 It contained water and food spills better than competitors, and its low-profile design is subtle and more attractive than other models.
-Our winner for the best bowl for the money is the Necoichi Ceramic Elevated Cat Water Bowl.
+Our second pick goes to the Hepper Stainless Steel Cat Water Fountain.
+The continuous flow promotes healthy drinking habits for your cat and the filter system ensures they are getting clean water with every drink.
+Our third choice is the Necoichi Ceramic Elevated Cat Water Bowl.
 We liked the printed measurements on the bowl that help you determine how much water the cat drinks each day.